dentar99/PyYaesu757GXCatOnly/README.txt

 The optoisolator circuit is driven by TTL level, not actual RS-232, so you'll want to use TTL level serial, such as from an RS-232 to TTL converter.
 Don't wire the RS-232 straight to the circuit.

+The FT757-GX speaks at one speed: 4800 baud.
+Use stty or some such to set your port speed before starting the program.

 The connector on the back of the YAESU FT-757GX is called a 3-pin JST-XH with 2.54mm pitch